-CPA Global is involved in community initiatives around the world – from helping tackle one of the greatest medical issues of our time, to providing humanitarian aid, to supporting local schools and charities.
+We have ongoing involvement with communities around the world – from helping tackle one of the greatest medical issues of our time by supporting the Longitude Prize (to prevent the rise of resistance to antibiotics), to providing humanitarian aid, to supporting local schools and charities.

 CPA Global is committed to reducing our impact on the environment.

 The legal and IP sectors are still heavily paper based, but we have introduced a series of initiatives to move customers towards electronic rather than hard-copy documents, saving tens of thousands of pieces of paper every month.
 Our First To File electronic document management business continues to grow, helping customers increase efficiencies, reduce costs, and support their own CSR objectives.

 We also continue to work across our operations to encourage recycling in our offices, to increase the extended-life use of our IT equipment, and to reduce waste, energy consumption and air travel where we can.